 - Another episode has Peter wearing a Middle Eastern costume at the toll booth, with the guard checking his skin tone whether he's "Okay".

 - The Fox and the Crow cartoon "Toll Bridge Troubles" has Crawford Crow trying to sneak past tollbooth attendant Faunterloy Fox in order to not pay the toll.

 - In the Bugs Bunny cartoon "Rabbit Transit", Bugs, in the middle of a cross-country race, approaches a toll bridge, but jumps into the river and swims across instead.

 - In Dilbert, Dilbert is stuck in traffic.
 The cause?
 Despite the freeway being 5 lanes wide, only 1 toll booth is open.
-Even worse, the guy currently at the toll booth is trying to flick his quarter into the coin slot and misses several times in a row.
+Even worse, the guy currently at the toll booth is insistent on flicking his quarter into the coin slot, and misses several times in a row.

 - The Simpsons: